Best Countries To Live In The World >> for a quality lifestyle.

 The beach in Australia - one of the best countries in the world to live

-How do you choose the best countries to live for you and your family?
+How do you choose the best countries to live in for you and your family?
 Gut feel, travel magazines, or throwing a dart at a world map?
 There’s a better way!
 Our guide to the best countries in the world to live for Expats.
-We looked at 14 factors to make our final decisions.
+We considered 14 factors to inform our final decisions.

 The Best Countries to Live